psi4/psi4/doc/sphinxman/source/scf.rst

 Multiple separate J and K construction algorithms to construct the Fock matrix in a composite fashion are available for use in Psi4, and they can be mixed and matched with each other freely.
 The algorithms availble for use in a composite fashion are as follows:

-Separate J Construction: DIRECTDFJ
+Separate J Construction: DFDIRJ

 Separate K Construction: COSX, LINK

-Two composite algorithms can be combined with each other by setting the |globals__scf_type| keyword to ``J_alg+K_alg``, where *J_alg* is an available algorithm for the separate construction of J, and *K_alg* is an available algorithm for the separate construction of K. For example, if one wanted to run an integral-direct density-fitted algorithm for Coulomb construction (i.e., DIRECTDFJ) in conjunction with the Linear Exchange algorithm for Exchange construction (i.e., LINK), one would use the |globals__scf_type| keyword ``DIRECTDFJ+LINK``.
+Two composite algorithms can be combined with each other by setting the |globals__scf_type| keyword to ``J_alg+K_alg``, where *J_alg* is an available algorithm for the separate construction of J, and *K_alg* is an available algorithm for the separate construction of K. For example, if one wanted to run an integral-direct density-fitted algorithm for Coulomb construction (i.e., DFDIRJ) in conjunction with the Linear Exchange algorithm for Exchange construction (i.e., LINK), one would use the |globals__scf_type| keyword ``DFDIRJ+LINK``.

 .. _`sec:scfddfj`: